lpapailiou/fac/README.md

 <ul>
 <li>Function calls consist of an identifier, followed by an opening round bracket, parameters, a closing bracket and a semicolon.</li>
 <li>Parameters can be zero, one or multiple (comma separated) expressions.</li>
-<li>Without the semicolon, a function call can be used as value within an expression.</li>
+<li>Without the semicolon, a function call can be used as value within an expression, as it is expected to always have a return value.</li>
 </ul>

     // examples